 Allegedly, the angel statue was stored in a barn for six years and Teresa eventually lost the lawsuit.
 It's assumed she paid the $5,000 owed to the artist, since the statue was eventually installed at the gravesite.
 The original tree stump monument was then moved and set beside the angel statue.
 When Teresa died in 1924 from cancer, her ashes were placed underneath the angel where her husband's ashes also resided.

 A few years after the angel was placed at the gravesite it started turning a greenish black color.
 The natural oxidation process of metals, including bronze, will turn the shiny metal green and then a dark brown or black over time.

 In fact, depending on the amount of copper in the bronze, that process can occur fairly quickly.
 The quantity of copper in the Black Angel bronze statue is unknown.
 However, as with all good ghost or supernatural stories, there are many tales about why the statue turned a sinister black color, none of which have to do with the natural chemical process.

-- Murder and Guilt - A more macabre explanation states that Teresa killed her son and fled Oregon.
+A more macabre explanation states that Teresa killed her son and fled to Oregon.
 Her guilt and shame drove her back to Iowa City to seek forgiveness and her penitence was to commission the angel statue in the hope that it would assuage her guilt.
 Unfortunately for Teresa, the statue quickly became a symbol of her evil past.

 Whatever the truth is about Teresa and the statue, the reputation of the Oakland Black Angel makes it a popular hot spot for paranormal enthusiasts.
 Whether they are based in superstition or the supernatural, the scary stories surrounding the angel and its evil power over the living have thrived for over 100 years.
 Several supposed rituals and curses have arisen from these stories.